jxuho/Cultural-Heritage-Map/README.md

 ### 5. Access to the Browser
 1. Open a Browser
-2. Enter `http://localhost:3000/` in the address bar.
+2. Enter http://localhost:3000/ in the address bar.

     ##### **Note**
-    When you first sign-up using Google OAuth, the role is set to 'user' by default, but it has been modified to be temporarily set to 'admin' for smooth function examination.
+    When initially signing up via Google OAuth, the role is defaulted to 'user'.
+However, for a smoother functional review, it was temporarily set to 'admin'.
-    - `/backend/models/User.js` 'role' field was set to 'admin' currently.
+    (`/backend/models/User.js` 'role' field default value was set to 'admin' currently.)
+    Since the app behaves differently when the role is 'user' and when it is 'admin' (my-account page, proposals), the case when the role is 'user' should also be checked.
+    To do this, the role can be changed in another account with the role set to 'admin' to 'user' at http://localhost:3000/my-account/users, but there's simpler way to change the value of the role field in the database users collection to 'user' manually.

 ---

 # OpenAPI Specification
 - The OpenAPI Specification is located at `/backend/public/openapi.yaml`.
-- Since it is hosted in the backend by the swagger-ui-express library, you can access the OpenAPI document via `http://localhost:5000/api-docs/`.
+- Since it is hosted in the backend by the swagger-ui-express library, you can access the OpenAPI document via http://localhost:5000/api-docs/.